Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Experiments

 \section{Experiments}

-In this section, we comprehensively evaluate our proposed unlearning framework EAGLE-PC by applying it to a widely adopted benchmark setting for LLM unlearning: the removal of knowledge related to a fictional author from the TOFU \cite{maini2024tofu} and the mitigation of memorized or privacy-sensitive content in the MUSE \cite{shi2024muse} benchmark.
-Furthermore, in Section \ref{sec:loss_reweighting_comparison}, we present a detailed comparison between our entanglement-aware loss reweighting strategy and prior unlearning approaches, including uniform baselines, empirical-loss-based heuristics \cite{huang2024unified} and the saturation-importance reweighting strategy SatImp \cite{yang2025exploring}, to highlight the advantages of structurally informed coefficient estimation.
-Details of the experimental setup and metrics are provided in Appendix \ref{sec:muse metric}.
+In this section, we comprehensively evaluate EGUP under widely adopted benchmark settings for LLM unlearning.
+Specifically, we follow two representative scenarios: (i) removing knowledge related to a fictional author in the TOFU benchmark \cite{maini2024tofu}, and (ii) mitigating memorized or privacy-sensitive content in the MUSE benchmark \cite{shi2024muse} (Section \ref{exp:muse}).
+Detailed experimental setups and evaluation metrics are provided in the appendix.